ngs-training/course_template/README.md

 This is an example repository for a course made up of multiple modules.

+## Cloning the repository
 To checkout a repository made up of submodules please use

 git clone REPO_URL --recursive

+## Adding moules to respository as submodules
 To add a submodule to the repository use

    `git submodule add https://github.com/ngs-training/igv`